szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Cloudburst last longer and less horrendously bad (485)

-It's just... awful in vanilla.
-It was improved in the following ways:

 - Effects no longer subject to magic resistance
-- Damage effects no longer affect non-enemies (the other effects such as dispelling fire shields still affects friendlies), the bolts of lightning only target enemies, protecting allies and neutral targets
+- Damage effects no longer affect non-enemies, but other effects such as dispelling fire shields still affects friendlies
 - Electricity damage increased to 2d8+2, no save to take half
 - The probabilities of taking a bolt of lightning increased from 50% to 65%
 - Extra damage versus cold and fire-immune creatures doubled (4d3 magic damage).
 Friendlies are still affected.